 Using FlytNow Enterprise to Establish a Drone Based Response System

 - REST API allows integration with various public safety systems.
-When integrated with such a system, an incoming HAZMAT emergency request can be routed directly to the FlytNow dashboard from where an emergency operator can initiate a drone survey.
+When integrated with such a system, an incoming HAZMAT emergency request can be routed directly to the FlytNow dashboard, where an emergency operator can initiate a drone survey.

 - FlytNow Enterprise works with all popular Drone-in-a-Box hardware and charging pads.
 In a fully integrated response system, a request from a HAZMAT technician for a drone recon can be routed to a nearby DiaB station from where a drone can launch itself and perform the task.